maniacx/Battery-Health-Charging/docs/Device-Compatibility/Thinkpad-Legacy-Dual-Battery.md

 * The difference between end and start threshold cannot be less than 5%.

 ## Dependencies
-* Thinkpad legacy depend on a kernel modules `tpsmapi`.
+* Thinkpad legacy depend on a kernel modules `tp_smapi`.
-* `tpsmapi` may be available as a package by your distro's package-manager
+* `tp_smapi` may be available as a package by your distro's package-manager
-* Addition information about `tpsmapi` is available here: <https://github.com/linux-thinkpad/tp_smapi>
+* Addition information about `tp_smapi` is available here: <https://github.com/linux-thinkpad/tp_smapi>

 {: .note }
-`tpsmapi` module is supported by a third party and this extension/author is not in any way responsible for the kernel module installation, bugs or damages.
+`tp_smapi` module is supported by a third party and this extension/author is not in any way responsible for the kernel module installation, bugs or damages.

 ## Detection
 This extension supports Thinkpad laptops by checking the existence of following sysfs paths for charging threshold below.